pakatipk/Google-Automation-Python/README.md

 3) Introduction to Git and GitHub
 4) Troubleshooting and Debugging techniques
 5) Configuration Management and the Cloud
-6) Automating Real_World Tasks with Python
+6) Automating Real-World Tasks with Python